 We were well looked after by several of the front of house team and I particularly enjoyed my chats with Jessica, a fellow vegan and also Kamila.
 I love the feel of The French now, not as stuffy or formal, with a fantastic playlist of music in the background, not too loud not too quiet, fabulous choices chef.

-My only niggles are the vegan menu is light on carbs and protein for me, with an emphasis just on vegetables and does it warrant the same price tag as the tasting menu offered to other diners.
-I suppose I have to take into account that the menu was personalised just for me and of course I am a pain with my allergies.
+My only critique is the vegan menu is light on carbs and protein, with an emphasis just on vegetables and does not warrant the same price tag as the tasting menu offered to other diners.

 The French should take the bull by the horns and offer a vegan menu, as The Midland has with vegan afternoon tea in The Tearoom, which I reviewed back in April (see here).
 There is a huge expanding vegan community in Manchester, many of whom are young professionals and foodies, who love to dine out and with the new chilled out feel to The French, a vegan menu would be ground breaking for a fine dining establishment.
 I have dined in 1, 2 and 3 Michelin Star restaurants in the past and not one offered a vegan menu, so let us hope that The French finally gets that deserved Michelin star, with a vegan menu to follow sometime soon.